MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 1. Select the user flow from the list.

 1. Select **User attributes**.
 The list includes any custom user attributes you defined as described in the previous section.
-For example, the new **Terms and conditions** attribute now appears in the list.
+For example, the new **Terms of use** attribute now appears in the list.
 Choose all the attributes you want to collect from the user during sign-up.

    :::image type="content" source="media/how-to-define-custom-attributes/user-attributes.png" alt-text="Screenshot of the user attribute options on the Create a user flow page." lightbox="media/how-to-define-custom-attributes/user-attributes.png":::